andiggi/cloud_shark/README.md

  - AWS credentials configured in your environment (for example via AWS CLI or environment variables).
  - Python 3.6 or later installed.
  - Pulumi CLI already installed and logged in.

+ ## Gotchas
+  - Sometimes email for SNS subscription is not sent, login to AWS console and resend the email for confirmation

  ## Getting Started

- 1. Generate a new project from this template:
+ 1. First Generate a new project from this template:
     ```bash
     pulumi new aws-python
     ```